SovereignCloudStack/standards/Design-Docs/flavor-naming.md

 high bandwidth gfx memory such as HBM);
 `h` can be duplicated for even higher performance.

-It us also allowable to use the high-frequency/bandwidth indicator `h` without specifying the number of CUs/SMs/EUs, using the syntax `-GX[N][h]` (for pass-through GPU) or `-gX[N][h]` (for virtualized GPUs).
+It is also allowable to use the high-frequency/bandwidth indicator `h` without specifying the number of CUs/SMs/EUs, using the syntax `-GX[N][h]` (for pass-through GPU) or `-gX[N][h]` (for virtualized GPUs).

 `-ib` indicates Inifinband networking.